 - Ocean Currents

-Waves and the ocean currents are horizontal movements of ocean waters while the tide is a kind of vertical movement of the ocean water.
+Waves and ocean currents are horizontal movements of ocean waters while the tide is a kind of vertical movement of the ocean water.

 - Waves are a kind of horizontal movements of the ocean water.